 LED bulbs will last and save you money

-LED bulbs use a fraction of the electricity required by standard bulbs (sometimes as little as 10-15%) yet can give out just as much light.
+Upgrading your lighting to LED means you will use a fraction of the electricity required by standard bulbs (sometimes as little as 10-15%) yet they give out just as much (if not more!) light.
 LED bulbs from quality manufacturers will have an extremely long expected life (technically known as “lumen maintenance period”) of over 30,000 hours.
 Over its lifetime, just one of these LED bulbs could replace approximately 25 standard GU10 halogen spotlights, whilst saving as much as 2,450kWh of electricity – that’s over £315 saving over the life of the bulb worked at a cost of 13p per kWh (approx average UK electricity cost at time of writing).
 Remember, electricity costs are rising all the time so these savings could greatly increase.

 Lumen output, not Watts